dciccale/requirejs-underscore-tpl/README.md

 The plugin will compile the template after requirejs `r.js` optimizer.

-And also when developing, it will compile the template the first time is loaded so that the next time is required it will just render te template saving a function call to underscore's internal render method.
+And also when developing, it will compile the template the first time is loaded so that the next time is required it will just render the template saving a function call to underscore's internal render method.

 ## Dependecies